Nikki Estes, CAP, E-RYT

 Nikki has expanded her expertise becoming at Certified Ayurvedic Practitioner (CAP) and Ayuryoga Therapist as well as a member of the National Ayurvedic Medical Association (NAMA).
 In 2013 she continued her studies under Ayurvedic Doctors in Coimbatore, India.

-She is also is a member of faculty at Kanyamumari Ayurveda and Yoga Wellness Center supervising students through their internship.
+Along with being a Lululemon Ambassador, she is also is a member of faculty at Kanyamumari Ayurveda and Yoga Wellness Center supervising students through their internship.

 Nikki's goal is to increase one's well-being and to help bring balance and health to the mind, body and spirit to all she practices with regardless of life style or fitness level.
 Yoga and Ayurveda are practices for every BODY.